Kingdoms of Judea, Armenia, Aksum, & Roman Empire - American Minute with Bill Federer

 The conflict spilled over into Judea.

-The son of Aristobulus II, Antigonus Mattathias, sided with the Parthians and with their support, was proclaimed King and High Priest in Judea.
+The son of Aristobulus the Second, Antigonus Mattathias, sided with the Parthians and with their support, was proclaimed King and High Priest in Judea.

-He seized his uncle, Hyrcanus II, and, according to Josephus, bit off his ear to disqualify him from being High Priest, and had him taken away captive by the Parthians into Babylonia.
+He seized his uncle, Hyrcanus the Second, and, according to Josephus, bit off his ear to disqualify him from being High Priest, and had him taken away captive by the Parthians into Babylonia.

-In 36 BC, Antigonus was defeated by Antipater's son, Herod, with help from the Romans.
-Herod ransomed Hyrcanus II from the Parthians.
+In 36 B.C., Antigonus was defeated by Antipater's son, Herod the Great, with help from the Romans.

 Herod then ruled in Judea.

-He married Mariamme, the granddaughter of both Hyrcanus II and Aristobulus II, which provided Hasmonean legitimacy to Herod's rule.
+He married Mariamme, the granddaughter of both Hyrcanus the Second and Aristobulus the Second, which provided Hasmonean legitimacy to Herod's rule.

-Mariamme pressured Herod to appoint her 17-year-old brother, Aristobulus III, as High Priest,
+Mariamme pressured Herod to appoint her 17-year-old brother, Aristobulus the Third, as High Priest,

-Since Aristobulus III was the last male of the Hasmonean royal line, Herod feared him as a potential rival to the throne.
+Since Aristobulus the Third was the last male of the Hasmonean royal line, Herod feared him as a potential rival to the throne.

-Two years later, Herod ordered Aristobulus III to be assassinated by drowning while bathing in a pool at a party.
+Two years later, Herod ordered Aristobulus the Third to be assassinated by drowning while bathing in a pool at a party.

-At the height of the Roman civil war, the naval Battle of Actium took place in 31 BC, between Octavian and Mark Anthony with Cleopatra VII of Egypt.
+At the height of the Roman civil war, the naval Battle of Actium took place in 31 BC, between Octavian and Mark Anthony with Cleopatra the Seventh of Egypt.

 It is considered one of the most consequential battles in history, as it effectively ended the Roman Republic and began the Roman Empire, with Octavian, the victor, becoming Emperor -- the undisputed most powerful man in the world.